abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 1. Use the `CLIPBOARD` environment variable if set; otherwise use a default value.
 2. Append White Chess Queen to the end of the clipboard file.
 3. Append standard input (piped content) to the clipboard file.
+4. Make tac happy by ensuring the entry ends with a newline.

 As you can see, I'm going to throw caution to the wind and store my `clip.txt` in Dropbox.
 You are free to augment `clip` and `lastclip` with some command-line encryption and decryption steps.